transloadit/uppy/website/src/docs/dashboard.md

 ![](/images/uppy-dashboard-meta-fields.jpg)

-Note that this metadata will only be set on a file object if it is entered by the user.
-If the user doesn't edit a file's metadata, it will not have default values; instead everything will be `undefined`.
+Note that this metadata will only be set on a file object if it’s entered by the user.
+If the user doesn’t edit a file’s metadata, it will not have default values; instead everything will be `undefined`.
 If you want to set a certain meta field to each file regardless of user actions, set [`meta` in the Uppy constructor options](/docs/uppy/#meta).

 ### `closeModalOnClickOutside: false`